The Englitch Research Proposal

 When cultural showdowns base themselves off religious, political, and ethnic assumptions, instead of “universal” patterns of truthful evidence that evolve our collective health, we get unnecessarily cognized away from our species common truth by greed, ignorance, and lies (Chernela 2023).
 If we focus on negotiating peaceful deals instead of genocidal lies, we will prevent intergenerational trauma, narcissism, and revenge.
 Languages change over time, as cultures of land-gauge influence each other and shift with new inventions and intentions.
 For example, there are many words from Native American Tribes that’ve become part of the American English language, such as “moccasins,” “cashews,” “guacamole,” “yankee,” “hurricane,” “persimmon,” “squash” and many more (Alt 2024), while this list has the potential to grow over time as investments in language restoration integrates with technology (Proof-Reading-Services 2021).

-Another observation is that “white people” sometimes speak in Ebonic, Chicano, Gaelic, and other Indigenous vernaculars.
-People have discussed this engagement of colorful cultural communication patterns, either as “appropriating” those cultures, or by having an “authentic art appreciation” of Black, Indigenous, and Chicano+ cultural communications (Petrov 2021).
+Another observation is that “white people” sometimes speak in Ebonic, Chicano, Gaelic, and other Afro-Indigenous vernaculars.
+People have discussed this engagement of colorful cultural communication patterns as “appropriating” those cultures, or having an “authentic art appreciation of them,” or “some from of permission” from Black, Indigenous, and Chicano+ cultural communication relations (Petrov 2021).
 There are both harmful and helpful aspects to using a variety of cultural language formats to define what is normal in society, while this study seeks to identify levels of discernment for this phenomenon.
 Since language is an amalgamation of how the land has been gauged over time, it proves the history of an inextricable process of creating collective communication patterns through both harmful enforcement and integrational peace.
-If a language hurts somebody that is speaking it, and a different culture’s vernacular and language culture makes them feel healthier, but offends people of that culture, then a discussion on what is healthy communication, what is ethnic dysphoria, and what is social reparation needs to be addressed.
+If using English hurts the person that is speaking it, and a different culture’s vernacular and/or language culture makes them feel healthier, but offends people of that different culture, then a discussion on what is healthy communication, what is “act-knowledgement,” what is ethnic dysphoria, and what is social reparation can be furthered researched with the evidential aid this study can provide.

-This process has also been titledLangCrit,” a word invented by Allison Crump, to explain the research of discerning language as a noun and “languaging” as a verb; to be critical of how language as action affects racial or gender loyalty and discrimination, in a spectrum of harm, defense, or celebration (Crump 2014).
-Henry Louis Gates Jr. (another early founder of raciolinguistic study), affirms that Latin-based languages, especially English, created the concept of race to further divide our collective evolution as a species.
+This process has also been titledLangCrit,” a word invented by Allison Crump, to explain the research of discerning language as a noun and “languaging” as a verb; to be critical of how language as action affects racial or gender loyalty, respect, and discrimination, in a spectrum of harm, defense, re-cognition, or celebration (Crump 2014).
+Henry Louis Gates Jr. (a founder of critical race theory), affirms that Latin-based languages, especially English, created the concept of “race” to further divide our collective evolution as a species.
 He explains “race” as a “metaphor,” and that it has no essence as a thing in itself, apart from its creation by an act of language,” emphasizing language as a sociopolitical tool used to assign definitions and ideas to physical realities.
-This study seeks to understand how this process can unethically characterize collective and cultural cognition patterns depending on format and use, and how we can improve the collective and cultural language design systems to prevent both subconscious, psycho-social harm, and economic harms.
+This study seeks to understand how this process can unethically characterize collective and cultural cognition-consumption patterns, depending on English format and use, and how we can improve the language design system to prevent both subconscious, psychosocial harm, appropriation, and economic harm.

 Further, the study surveys people about their view on a second language requirement in the United States, to promote and increase intelligence for global and local diplomacy and peace.
-In many other countries, English is taught as a required second language as per education policy (University of Winnipeg), so those countries can better negotiate the economy for their people, considering that the U.S. is the world’s military pinnacle.
-The potential for “English-dominant” countries to attempt multi-lingual perspectives can boost peaceful cognizance, but they tend to consider it an “economic set-back” that divides us instead (Padilla 1991).
-The countries that require English as a second language do it for survival in the global trade system- not only because they want to exclusively know English in of itself, but because they need resources provided through the protection and opportunity involved with having English-speaking freedom.
-Even in higher wealth countries such as the U.S. and U.K., evolutionary adaptations to English are being poorly criticized, such as the use of African American Vernacular English, as it’s recorders have noted that while AAVE has achieved greater visibility and acceptance in recent years, it still faces challenges.
+In many other countries, English is taught as a required second language as per education policy (University of Winnipeg), so those countries can better negotiate the economy for their people, considering that the U.S. is one of the world’s military pinnacles.
+The potential for “English-dominant” countries to attempt multi-lingual perspectives can boost peaceful cognizance, but some also tend to consider it an “economic set-back” that divides us instead (Padilla 1991).
+The countries that require English as a second language do it for survival and opportunity in the global trade system- not only because they want to exclusively know English in of itself -but because they need resources provided through the privilege and/or servitude involved with having English-speaking freedom and/or enslavement.
+Even in higher wealth countries such as the U.S. and U.K., evolutionary adaptations to English are being poorly criticized, such as the use of AAVE, as it’s recorders have noted that while AAVE has achieved greater visibility and acceptance in recent years, it still faces challenges.
 The dialect continues to be stigmatized in educational and professional settings, where speakers may be penalized for using “nonstandard” English form (AAVE 2024).
+It could be that punishing the use of a cultural adaptation to a historically harmful language structure is not conducive to our species evolutionary health.

 Methodology, Consent Factors and Risks

-This project is a quasi-experimental, phenomenological case study, using both qualitative and quantitative data gathering that will be processed through descriptive and inferential statistics to assert the findings.
+This project is both a quasi-experimental, phenomenological case study, and a randomized-controlled experiment.
+Using both qualitative and quantitative data gathering that will be processed through descriptive and inferential statistics to assert the findings.
 The systematic investigation shall remain true to respect its participants’ autonomy and protection, for the beneficence of language progress, researching innovative remedies for psychosocial health, improving artificial intelligence programs, and increasing local and global peace within communication exchange.
-The population being studied is English speakers, and the sample size will be at least 400.
-Participants shall be chosen through a stratified selection process.
+The population being studied is English speakers, and the sample size will be at least 400 split into 2 groups.
+Participants shall be chosen through a homogenous, stratified selection process, and one group will be surveyed following educational videos, and the other will be surveyed without educational videos.

-The questions will study the latter variables related to the participants’ psycho-social health statuses, and the potential influence that English constructs have on them, to see how their perspective on the English language changes (if it does) after each video presentation, and if they find the supplemental intervention concepts in the last presentation and survey as appealing remedies, or not, or if they perceive that they have no effect.
-Questions will include both quantitative scales and qualitative text entries, to gain a full representation of participant perspectives.
-Other variables to be analyzed in the study include how participants’ demographics correlate to their responses, such as their race/ethnicity, gender, economic status, religious and political preference, and if they are multilingual or not.
+The questions of the surveys specifically study variables related to the participants’ psycho-social health statuses, and the influence that knowledge on English constructs have on them, and to see how their perspective on the English language changes (if it does) after each video presentation, and if they find the supplemental intervention concepts in the last presentation and survey as appealing remedies, or not, or if they perceive that they have no effect.
+Questions will include both quantitative scales and qualitative text entries to gain a full representation of participant perspectives.
+Other variables to be analyzed in the study include how participants’ demographics relate to their responses, such as their race/ethnicity, gender, economic status, religious and political preference, if they are multilingual or not, and if so, whether or not they used subtitles for the videos (and if they did, why and how using them affects their comprehension).

-It shall be disclosed to participants that the study may take several hours to complete, and that they may be exposed to new information that could affect their emotional experience, as the survey itself will be trying to measure those experiences, so that it may find changes within the participants’ psychosocial health perceptions.
-It shall be disclosed that the identifiable private information regarding the participants’ responses will not be shared publicly, while the goals and procedure of the study will be explained to them, so they may choose to proceed with informed consent.
-If a grant is awarded to conduct the study, participants would be compensated with a gift card for their valuable time and energy, while the offer of compensation may influence them to participate at a higher standard of quality, due to the promise of payment.
+It shall be disclosed to participants that the study may take several hours to complete, depending on time spent watching videos and answering questions.
+They will also be informed that they’ll be exposed to new information that could affect their emotional experience, as the survey itself will be trying to measure those experiences, so that it may find changes within the participants’ psychosocial health perceptions.
+It shall be disclosed that their identifiable private information will not be shared publicly, only their demographics and answers.
+While the goals and procedure of the study will be explained to them, they may or may not choose to proceed with informed consent.
+If granted to conduct the study, participants would be compensated with a gift card for their valuable time and energy, while the offer of compensation may influence them to participate at a higher standard of quality, due to the promise of payment.

 The probability and magnitude of harm or discomfort anticipated in this research will be no worse than what’s ordinarily encountered in daily American life, such as the performance of already established, routine psychological examinations or tests (National Archives 2018).
 However not all psychological tests are the same, and as noted latter, there is a potential risk that a slight increase of emotional distress upon participants learning new information may occur, but shall not exceed to extreme levels of danger regarding participants’ health.
 Another risk includes the banning of “Diversity, Equity and Inclusion” materials and ideology by the Trump administration and some U.S. states.
-Although not exactly specified as “D.E.I. work,” this research effort is to further the beneficence of future trends in the sectors of communication and language, social psychology, education ethics, local and international relations, the psychosocial roots of narcissism, as well as the conflict and peace studies.
+Although not exactly specified as “D.E.I. work,” this research more specifically furthers the beneficence of future trends in the sectors of language modeling, cognitive behavioral studies, social psychology, the communication roots of narcissism, education ethics, indigeneity studies, local and international relations, as well as the conflict and peace studies.

-This study takes after the similar intent and statistical methodology conducted in Fischer, Scheepers, and Myachykov’s More is Better: English Language Statistics are Biased Toward Addition research analysis, such as using t-test and ANOVA calculations to study trends.
+This study takes after the similar intent and statistical methodology conducted in Fischer, Scheepers, and Myachykov’s More is Better: English Language Statistics are Biased Toward Addition research analysis, such as using a t-test and ANOVA calculations to study trends between the randomized control and treatment groups.
 Their study focused on how language reflects cultural preoccupations not only via the overall frequencies of words, but also via how words pattern together with other words.”
-However, they analyzed word programs for their data samples, while this study will add to their work by instead surveying human participants who review educational presentations, of which will cite the work of Fischer et al. along with many others.
+However, they analyzed LLMs (Large Language Models) that artificial intelligence chats are based on, for their data samples, while this study will add to their work by instead surveying human participants who review educational presentations, of which will cite the work of Fischer et al. along with many others.
+Their study and this one will contribute to research that answers questions similar to, “are English A.I.
+LLMs geared towards addition bias because the wealthy design them, or is that result true for the overall practice of English speakers in general, and their opinions on how A.I. should be designed and used?”

-To process the data, a contracted firm experienced in social statistics, shall calculate the data, and the findings will be presented in the study’s concluding report, which will define how the well the research question was answered, how the findings’ impact can be applied to society, and how future researchers can build off the collected information for further investigation.
+To process the results, a contracted firm experienced in social statistics shall calculate the data, and the findings will be presented in the study’s concluding report, which will define how the well the research question was answered, how the findings’ impact can be applied to society, and how future researchers can build off the collected information for further investigation.
 Graphs of data and examples from participants will explain the data visually, and quotes from participant narratives will be featured to enhance the visibility of their experiences.
-Finally, the goal of this study is to find connections between English phenomena and its speakers’ social psychology, to improve communication ethics structure, with a focus on cultivating global and local peace by changing language tactics and implementing accurate and safe artificial intelligence, law and translation programs.

 Researcher Positionality

-The hypothesis is informed by the author's personal experiences, such as ethnic dysphoria, intergenerational privilege and trauma, and their perception of self and several languages -while it’s also extensively supported by the existing literature they’ve synthesized regarding psychosocial language health issues.
-As a visibly white woman, when the author talks in a deep African accent, people would look at them funny, or assume they are racist, crazy, or jokin’ around.
-When the talks in American Ebonics, too often people assume they uneducated or a criminal- due tah stereotypes (both claims based on actual experiences).
+The hypothesis is informed by the author's personal experiences, such as ethnic dysphoria, intergenerational privilege and trauma, and their perception of self and while learning several languages (while it’s also extensively supported by the existing literature she/they’ve synthesized regarding psychosocial language health issues).
+As a visibly white woman, when the author talks in a deep African accent, people would look at them funny, or assume they are racist, crazy, appropriating, or jokin’ around.
+When they talk in American Ebonics or indigenous-chicano accent, too often people assume they uneducated (not using “proper” English) or a criminal (gangstuh ≠ criminal, though somtimes it is)- due tuh stereotypes, while also being called racist for using AAVE (both claims based on actual experience).

-Although the author does not have sufficient ability to conduct the study’s statistical requirements, they do have grant-writing and reporting experience, so they may possibly be funded to hire a legitimate statistics firm that has experience with social-sciences research data, and so they could offer to compensate participants (not the author), of which would aid the quality of this study.
-Finally, the author also puts themselves at risk for political targeting by proposing the study and by citing their own work in the study, wherein study participants could also potentially target the author through the study’s presentation citations and outreach email.
-Within the consent documents that explain the study to participants, the author plans to include rights and responsibilities that the participants have in the case of risk exposure, such as “Know Your Rights” briefing.
+Lastly, the author puts themselves at risk for political targeting by proposing the study and by citing their own work in the study, wherein study participants and un-peaceful government could also potentially target the author through the study’s presentation citations and outreach email.
+Within the consent documents that explain the study to participants, the author plans to include rights and responsibilities that the participants have in the case of risk exposure, such as “Know Your Rights” briefing, to mitigate this issue.

 Conclusion